Licensing & Identification

 Cat I.D.
 Tag: $5.00 - $10.00

 A lost animal that bears some form of identification is far more likely to be returned to its owner.
-There are several ways to mark your pet so that someone who finds it can reach you or an agency that can contact you.
+There are a couple ways to mark your pet so that someone who finds it can reach you or an agency that can contact you.

 - ID tags (including both license tags and tags bearing contact info for the owner)